 Meanwhile movies, video games, reality TV, professional sports, and pornography leverage objectification, racist tropes, and the eroticization of gender-based violence to the tune of millions and millions of dollars.
 It turns out sexism is quite lucrative.

-Women compartmentalize our experiences in order to create a dissociative buffer.
 And women are left to find our own coping mechanisms.
 We make distinctions between public and private, between “street” harassment and “work” harassment and “home” harassment.
 Compartmentalizing our experiences this way allows us to create a dissociative buffer between ourselves and contemporary gender and power dynamics.

 The “art” of being Donald Trump is nothing but an ugly and age-old story about the consequences of fragile masculinity.
 If he is elected, the media, fully immersed in a “teach the controversy” approach to sexism and its impacts, will be at least partially culpable.
 Even if most men don’t express themselves the way Trump does, their silence—and their millions of votes—are revealing.
 Trump is just arrogant enough to reveal his structural privilege with his words.

 Trump’s fans love him for his honesty, in all its sexist, racist, xenophobic glory.
 But what that really means is they love what he represents.
 Every day he makes their own behavior seem just a little less sexist and a little less racist by comparison.
 Every time Trump says something degrading about women on CNN and gets away with it, he creates a little bit more breathing room for all the employers who deep down want to require their female employees to wear high heels to work.
 If we elect him president, we will prove that despite the efforts of activists, America remains incapable of comprehensively and effectively confronting the harassment in our midst.